 Worn mostly by women who suffered scarring due to the smallpox epidemic in Europe, women of the 1600s cut tiny pieces of black velvet or silk into shapes like stars and moons to cover their blemishes, including pimples.
 However, some women decided to wear the patches as a fashion statement, placing them on the corners of the eyes and mouth or wherever they saw fit.
 They were even seen as a status symbol in that those with more beautiful, appealing patches had greater social stature.

 In 1902, American researcher W.A.
 Pusay first published on the use of X-rays as a successful remedy for the treatment of acne.
 He wrote that localized X-ray emissions would help manage overactive sebaceous glands, bacteria, and inflammation.
 This treatment method became more widespread in the 1940s; however, in the '60s, after the bombing of Hiroshima, individuals grew much warier of utilizing radiation as a means of treatment.
 It was later found X-ray doses as well as other types of high-energy electromagnetic radiation therapies are carcinogens.
 Today, a safer light-emission remedy is used to combat blemishes: LED light.

 Because breakouts begin around the time of puberty (thanks, hormones), some believed acne to have a correlation with virginity: The theory was that virgins were unable to eliminate pimple-causing toxins by way of intercourse, so they needed another means by which to release the built-up toxins in their system (thus, pimples were known as "chastity pustules").
 It was because of this that laxatives were used to increase waste removal as a way to clear the skin.

-Penicillin was the first available antibiotic and thus used to treat acne after the discovery that bacteria is present in acne lesions.
+Penicillin was the first available antibiotic and thus used to treat acne after the discovery that bacteria are present in acne lesions.
 However, researchers found that penicillin circulated in the bloodstream rather than making its way into the skin and was eventually deemed ineffective at treating breakouts.
 Shortly after, tetracycline (another antibiotic) was found to have far better efficacy and was widely prescribed to acne patients.

 1970: Vitamin A Acid